zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 ## TO\_DATE {#section_b3z_1fm_vdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 datetime to_date(string date, string format)
 ```

-**The command description is as follows**:
+**Command description**:

 Convert a string ‘date’ to the datetime value according to a specified format.

 **Parameter description**:

 -   date: String type, date value to be converted.
 If the input is ‘bigint’, or ‘double’ or ‘datetime’, it is converted to ‘string’ type by implicit conversion.
-If it is another data type or null, an exception indicated.
+If it is another data type or null, an exception is indicated.
 -   format: String type constant, date format.
 If it is not a constant or is other data type, the exception is caused.
 The field ‘format’ does not support extensional format and other characters are ignored as invalid characters in analysis process.

-    The parameter format contains ‘yyyy’ at least; otherwise the expecion is caused.
+    The parameter format contains ‘yyyy’ at least; otherwise the expecion is indicated.
 If redundant format strings appear in format, then get the datatime value corresponding to the first format string, other strings are taken as separators.
 For example, `to_date (‘1234-2234’, ‘yyyy-yyyy’)`  returns ‘1234-01-01 00:00:00’.

 **Return value**: